themar7777/docs-1/articles/organizations/index.md

 # Organizations - Beta

 The Organizations feature represents a broad update to the Auth0 platform that allows our Business-to-Business (B2B) customers to better manage their partners and customers, and customize the ways that end-users in those organizations access their applications.
-Auth0 customers can use Organizations to:s
+Auth0 customers can use Organizations to:

 * represent their business customers and partners in Auth0 and manage their membership.
 * configure branded, federated login flows for each business.